dexflex66/solar-thermal-reflector-sim/README.md

 # Solar Thermal Reflector Simulation

-This repository contains a MATLAB script that models and analyzes a dual parabolic reflector system with a diffraction grating for enhanced solar thermal energy conversion.
+MATLAB model of a dual parabolic reflector with a diffraction grating for solar concentration analysis.

-## Files
-- `dual_parabolic_calculations_extended.m`: Main script performing power calculations, efficiency modeling, and sensitivity analysis.

-## License
-CC BY 4.0
+Models the optical behaviour of a two-stage reflector system: a primary parabolic collector focuses incoming solar radiation onto a secondary reflector fitted with a diffraction grating, which redistributes spectral bands for improved thermal or photovoltaic efficiency.
+Built to explore whether cheap optical components could substitute for expensive multi-junction PV cells in a concentrated solar setup.

+The modelling shows that chromatic dispersion from the grating works against broadband solar capture, which is why this approach lost out commercially when silicon module costs dropped.
+The sim makes that failure mode visible and quantifiable.

-## Related Paper
+## Run

-See the accompanying preprint: *Advancing Solar Thermal Efficiency* [DOI from Zenodo here]
+Open `main.m` in MATLAB R2021a or later and run.
+No toolboxes required beyond base MATLAB.